-Griffin Jones helps us see how collaboration can greatly increase the chance for success on a project, and even where it might not be the best option.
-For those who may be skeptical of collaboration, and fearful of the chaos that could come with it, Jones shows you how in more situations than not, incorporating everyone’s opinions and strengths is the way to go.
+Griffin Jones helps us see how collaboration can greatly increase the chance for success on a project, even where it might not be the best option.
+For those who may be skeptical of collaboration and fearful of the chaos that could come with it, Jones shows you how, in more situations than not, incorporating everyone’s opinions and strengths is the way to go.

 Noel: What are some selling points for the benefits of collaboration that you would give someone who is perhaps having difficulty convincing others that it's the way to go on an upcoming project?